JohnSnowLabs/spark-nlp/docs/en/ocr_install.md

 spark-shell --jars ####
 ```

-The #### is a secret url only avaliable for license users.
-If you have purchansed a license but did not receive it please contact us at info@johnsnowlabs.com.
+The #### is a secret url only available for license users.
+If you have purchased a license but did not receive it please contact us at info@johnsnowlabs.com.

 </div>